NLP and the 7 Steps to Highly Effective Hating!

 Step 3.
 Whip up your emotions

 Become so passionate about your stance that you immerse yourself in your own feelings about the situation.
-This works because getting very emotional blocks rational or objective thinking.
+This works because becoming very emotional about something blocks rational or objective thinking.
 And, once again, we can avoid inconvenient details that might contradict our stance.

 Now Steps 1 through 3 work quite well on their own but sometimes it’s useful to have some 'rational evidence' for your stance - in case people oppose your view.
 The next steps provide this 'evidence that I'm right and they're wrong'.

 Step 4.
 Carefully select your evidence

-(a) First select your target group - and identify those behaviours of theirs which support your stance.
+(a) First select your target group - and identify particular behaviours of theirs which support your stance.

-(b) Find two or three examples of individuals from this group engaging in such behaviours.
+(b) Now look out for two or three examples of individuals from this group engaging in such behaviours.

-(c) Conclude that these individuals are typical of the whole group.
+(c) Generalise: conclude that these individuals are typical of the whole group.

-(d) Finally, watch out for evidence to support your conclusion.
-It won't take long to find lots of such evidence, but you must be careful to avoid taking into consideration any contradictory evidence as this could undermine your righteous outrage.
+(d) Finally, begin gathering for evidence to support your conclusion.
+Don't worry.
+This won't take long, although you do need to be careful to avoid paying attention to any contradictory evidence as this could undermine your righteous outrage.
 Just decide this is.....
 Fake News.

 Step 5.
 Avoid critical thinking